Brown v. Board of Education: Brown II

 In 1955, the Supreme Court considered arguments by the schools requesting relief concerning the task of desegregation.
-In their decision, which became known as "Brown II", the court delegated the task of carrying out school desegregation to district courts with orders that desegregation occur "with all deliberate speed", a phrase traceable to Francis Thompson's poem "The Hound of Heaven".
+In their decision, which became known as Brown II, the court delegated the task of carrying out school desegregation to district courts with orders that desegregation occur "with all deliberate speed", a phrase traceable to Francis Thompson's poem "The Hound of Heaven".

-Supporters of the earlier decision were displeased with this decision.
-The language "all deliberate speed" was seen by critics as too ambiguous to ensure reasonable haste for compliance with the court's instruction.
-Many Southern states and school districts interpreted Brown II as legal justification for resisting, delaying, and avoiding significant integration for years—and in some cases for a decade or more—using such tactics as closing down school systems, using state money to finance segregated "private" schools, and "token" integration where a few carefully selected black children were admitted to former white-only schools but the vast majority remained in underfunded, unequal black schools.
+Supporters of the earlier decision were displeased with these instructions.
+The language "all deliberate speed" was seen by critics as too ambiguous to ensure reasonable haste for compliance with the court's desegration ruling.
+Many Southern states and school districts interpreted Brown II as legal justification for resisting, delaying, and avoiding significant integration for years or decades with tactics such as closing down school systems, using state money to finance segregated "private" schools, and "token" integration where a few carefully selected black children were admitted to former white-only schools while keeping the vast majority in underfunded, unequal black schools.

-For example, based on Brown II, the U.S. District Court ruled that Prince Edward County, Virginia did not have to desegregate immediately.
+For example, based on Brown II, a district court ruled that Prince Edward County, Virginia did not have to desegregate immediately.
 When faced with a court order to finally begin desegregation in 1959 the county board of supervisors stopped appropriating money for public schools, which remained closed for five years, from 1959 to 1964.
 White students in the county were given assistance to attend white-only "private academies" that were taught by teachers formerly employed by the public school system, while black students had no education at all unless they moved out of the county.
 But the public schools reopened after the Supreme Court overturned Brown II in Griffin v.
 County School Board of Prince Edward County, declaring that "the time for mere 'deliberate speed' has run out" and that the county must provide a public school system for all children regardless of race.